What Is a General Partnership?

 Cons of General Partnership

-- In some states, each partner may be personally liable for another partner’s negligent actions or behavior (this is called joint and several liability).
+- In some states, each partner may be personally liable for another partner’s negligent actions or behavior (known as “joint and several liability”).

-- Disputes among partners can unravel the business (though drafting a solid partnership agreement can help you avoid this).
+- Disputes among partners can unravel the business (though drafting a detailed partnership agreement can help you avoid this).

-- It’s more difficult to get a business loan, land a big client, and build business credit without a registered business entity.
+- It’s more challenging to get a business loan, land a big client, and build business credit without a registered business entity.

 When Might the General Partnership Business Structure Be a Good Fit?

 Operating a business as a GP might be advantageous when:

 - When owners don’t intend to reinvest money back into the business.